StarRocks/starrocks/docs/en/sql-reference/sql-functions/like-predicate-functions/regexp_extract_all.md

 | ['b']                                                             |
 +-------------------------------------------------------------------+

--- Return all the letters that correspond to group 2 in the pattern.
+-- Return all the letters that match group 2 in the pattern.
 MySQL > SELECT regexp_extract_all('AbCdExCeF', '([[:lower:]]+)C([[:lower:]]+)', 2);
 +---------------------------------------------------------------------+
 | regexp_extract_all('AbCdExCeF', '([[:lower:]]+)C([[:lower:]]+)', 2) |